GDSC-IIIT-Kalyani/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-An Android app to draw something on a canvas and save them
+An Android app to play Tic-Tac-Toe

 ## Installation
 Clone this repository and import into **Android Studio** <br>